inet-framework/inet/showcases/tsn/timesynchronization/clockdrift/doc/index.rst

 Since we want to use clock synchronization, we need to be able to set the clocks, so network nodes have :ned:`SettableClock` modules.
-The ``defaultOverdueClockEventHandlingMode = "execute"`` setting means that when setting the clock forward, events that become overdue are done immediatelly.
+The ``defaultOverdueClockEventHandlingMode = "execute"`` setting means that when setting the clock forward, events that become overdue are done immediately.
 We use the :ned:`SimpleClockSynchronizer` for out-of-band synchronization.
 Synchronizer modules are implemented as applications, so we add one to each source host in an application slot.
 We set the synchronizer modules to sync time